psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 <br>

-7.  **Step 7:**<br> Explain why your Queens adjacency plot for the Toy_B data looks identical to my Rooks adjacency plot for the Toy_A data.
+7.  **Step 7:**<br> Explain why your Queens adjacency plot for the Toy_B data looks different to my Rooks adjacency plot for the Toy_A data.

 <br><br>